ZK Rollup

 Problem: Generating proofs can take:

-- Minutes to hours for large batches
+Minutes to hours for large batches.

 Impact: Delays finality even though no challenge period exists.

-Solution: Faster provers (ASICs, algorithmic improvements), recursive proofs, batching optimizations.
+Solution: Faster provers, recursive proofs, batching optimizations.

 EVM Compatibility Complexity

-Problem: Making the EVM ZK-friendly is extremely difficult:
+Problem: Making the EVM ZK-friendly is difficult:

-- EVM has 140+ opcodes, many not ZK-friendly
+EVM has many opcodes, many not ZK-friendly.

-- Ethereum's state model is complex
+Ethereum's state model is complex.

 Prover Centralization